mafreud/zazen/README.md

 It's expensive.

 ### Fatal bugs
-Sometimes, new issue cannot be made. blackout.
+- Sometimes, new issue cannot be made. blackout.
+- Card cannot be moved between boards.

+### Low UX
+- Where is settings?
+- Licensing?

 ## Solution
 I will solve them by the power of Flutter.